People who paid interest on certain stores' deferred interest credit cards.

 What's Going On?

-Attorneys working with ClassAction.org suspect that some stores' deferred interest credit cards are charging illegal amounts of interest.
-They want to hear from people who have these cards to determine whether consumers can fight these charges through a class action lawsuit.
+Attorneys suspect that some stores' deferred interest credit cards are charging illegal amounts of interest.
+They are trying to determine whether class actions can be filed.

 What Store Credit Cards Are Being Looked Into?